 (b) If the Arbitrator has been informed of the written proposals, in rendering the Award, the Arbitrator shall choose between the Parties' last proposals, selecting the proposal that the Arbitrator finds most reasonable and appropriate in light of the standard set forth in Rule 24(c).
 This provision modifies Rule 24(h) in that no written statement of reasons shall accompany the Award.

 (c) If the Arbitrator has not been informed of the written proposals, the Arbitrator shall render the Award as if pursuant to Rule 24, except that the Award shall thereafter be corrected to conform to the closest of the last proposals and the closest of the last proposals will become the Award.

 (d) Other than as provided herein, the provisions of Rule 24 shall be applicable.
 Rule 34.
 Optional Arbitration Appeal Procedure

-At any time before the Award becomes final pursuant to Rule 24, the Parties may agree to the JAMS Optional Arbitration Appeal Procedure.
+The Parties may agree at any time to the JAMS Optional Arbitration Appeal Procedure.
 All Parties must agree in writing for such procedure to be effective.
 Once a Party has agreed to the Optional Arbitration Appeal Procedure, it cannot unilaterally withdraw from it, unless it withdraws, pursuant to Rule 13, from the Arbitration.